bhagyas/spring-jsonp-support/README.md

 This project contains artifacts you can use for adding support for jsonp in your Spring MVC Controllers.

+You can also use this in your Spring Roo projects to add jsonp support for controllers generated using `@RooJson` .

 For more information, please read the following article.

 http://jpgmr.wordpress.com/2010/07/28/tutorial-implementing-a-servlet-filter-for-jsonp-callback-with-springs-delegatingfilterproxy/